mesfind/ml-physical/_episodes/Python_Enviro_Windows_PowerShell.md

 - This will open Jupyter Notebook in your default web browser.
 You can then start creating and running notebooks.

-Congratulations!
+🥇Congratulations!
 You have successfully set up a Python environment with Jupyter Notebook on Windows using PowerShell.

 ---